Bennett Greenspan: Early business ventures

 Greenspan's first two businesses involved photographic supplies.
 The second of these was Industrial Photographic Supply.
 Based in Texas, from 1980 to 1996, it sold industrial grade goods to advertising agencies, art studios, newspapers, and printing companies.
 In its first four years, its profit grew by over 600 percent.
 This company was sold to Bell Industries, Inc in 1996.
 Greenspan remained as an employee of the new owners for roughly a year.

 In 1997, Greenspan founded GoCollege.com with Max Blankfeld.
 GoCollege.com is an online college-search website.
 While there, he was the chief executive officer.

 FamilyTreeDNA

-We all have a storybook within ourselves.
-The real challenge is figuring out how to read it.
-We really don't know where this is going but I’m convinced because of the scientific teams we work with, that wherever this leads, we will be at the forefront of the next cutting-edge revolution.